deven96/Simple_GAN/README.md

-# Wasserstein GAN
+# Simple GAN

-This is my attempt to make a wrapper class for a WGAN in keras which can be used to abstract the whole architecture process
+This is my attempt to make a wrapper class for a GAN in keras which can be used to abstract the whole architecture process.

-## Simple GAN
+## Overview

 ![alt text](assets/mnist_gan.png "GAN network using the MNIST dataset")

-## Overview
+## Flow Chart

 Setting up a Generative Adversarial Network involves having a discriminator and a generator working in tandem with the ultimate goal being that the generator can come up with samples that are indistinguishable from valid samples by the discriminator.